jake-knerr/js-style-guide/README.md

 #### Some contexts are more relevant than others.

 > What is a more relevant context?
 A relevant context for data is the context that the data is currently useful for.
 Imagine GPS coordinate data.
-GPS data has the contexts of dropping bombs and saving baby seals.
-However, both of these contexts would never be relevant at the same time.
+GPS data has the contexts of dropping bombs and locating endangered baby seals.
+However, both of these contexts would never be relevant at the same time (I would hope).

 **[⬆ Table of Contents](#toc)**